1988 New England Patriots season

 The Patriots playing against the Indianapolis Colts, circa 1988.

 The 1988 New England Patriots season was the franchise's 19th season in the National Football League, the 29th overall and the 5th under head coach Raymond Berry.
 With a record of nine wins and seven losses, they finished tied for second in the AFC East Division.
 It would take until 1994 for the Patriots to record another winning season.
 The Patriots improved on its 8–7 record from 1987, winning one more game due to one game being cancelled the previous season.
 Despite the winning record, the Patriots did not reach the postseason.
 They finished tied for 2nd in the AFC East with the arch rival Colts, but were relegated to 3rd place because the Colts had a better record against common opponents than the Patriots did.

+The last remaining active member of the 1988 New England Patriots was Jeff Feagles, who retired after the 2009 season.